kdgdkd/ramiho/README.md

 ## Features

 ramiho is a script written in bash that was conceived to run on a headless Raspberry Pi.
 It builds on Neuma Studio's project [Raspberry Pi as USB/Bluetooth MIDI Host](https://neuma.studio/rpi-midi-complete.html).
-Their project will automatically connect MIDI device on the Raspberry Pi between themselves, which is all you need for simple setups like getting a MIDI controller to send information to a synthesizer.
+Their project will automatically connect all MIDI devices on the Raspberry Pi between themselves, which is all you need for simple setups like getting a MIDI controller to send information to a synthesizer.
 My needs are rather more complex, so I wrote ramiho mainly as a front for aconnect.

 ramiho's main features are: